 Hillsboro Library Board Member Felicita Monteblanco Receives Honor

 Felicita Monteblanco received the Breaking Barriers Achievement Award from The American Association of University Women of Oregon at their annual conference on April 13, 2019.
-The Hillsboro Library Board Member was recognized for her advocacy work on behalf of Oregon’s Latina woman and girls.
+The Hillsboro Library Board Member was recognized for her advocacy work on behalf of Oregon’s Latina women and girls.

 Monteblanco has a deep resume of advocacy work including creating Latinx Social Hour, a community event program focused on social justice issues, including transgender justice and building relationships with diverse neighborhoods and communities.
 “As a Hillsboro Library Board member, Felicita is a tireless crusader for our underserved community members and an incredible library champion,” said Hillsboro Library Director Stephanie Chase.